CENTER OF LIFE (COL) IS A COMMUNITY-EMPOWERMENT ORGANIZATION LOCATED IN THE GREATER HAZELWOOD NEIGHBORHOOD OF PITTSBURGH, PA.

 Douglas is the Multi-Media and Technology Director at Center of Life.
 Since the age of five when his mother signed him up for piano lessons and his father “volunteered” him to run sound for their local church, he has spent his entire life working with music and the technology surrounding music.
 After getting his Bachelor of Arts in Film and Video Production from The Pennsylvania State University, his love for exploring the intersection of art and technology has taken him across the country and around the world as a musician and filmmaker.
 That love, along with a passion for using his gifts to try and make a difference in the world, has brought Douglas here to Hazelwood and Center of Life.

-Geraldine Massey received her Master’s degree at Carlow University for Professional Counselor/Drug and Alcohol Counselor in December 2014.
+Geraldine Massey received her master’s degree at Carlow University for Professional Counselor/Drug and Alcohol Counselor in December 2014.
 She previously worked for Allegheny County Juvenile Probation/CISP as a Drug and Alcohol Counselor and at the Center for Victims as a Therapist.
 Geraldine has three living children and two deceased sons.
-She is extremely happy to have joined the Center of Life family as the Family Counselor/Engagement and Community Outreach Specialist.
+She is extremely happy to have joined the Center of Life family as the Family Engagement Coordinator.

-Maurice is the program coordinator for Center of Life’s Crossover recreational program.
-He brings to this job life-long experiences from growing up within the Hazelwood community.
-Maurice is dedicated to giving all kids the chances he experienced while growing up in the Hazelwood community.
+Maurice brings to this job life-long experiences from growing up within the Hazelwood community.
+He is dedicated to giving all kids the chances he experienced while growing up in Hazelwood.